Last Updated on June 1, 2021

-Spanish conquistador Juan de Oñate carved the first “modern” inscription in 1605; over 2,000 more carvings were to follow, from assorted characters who played a role in New Mexico’s history to settlers heading west in covered wagons.
-Get up-close to the famous inscriptions, nearly all of which are still legible through the years.
-Rock on!
+Spanish conquistador Juan de Oñate carved the first “modern” inscription during his visit to the area in 1605.
+Soon, 2,000 more carvings followed, from assorted characters who played a role in New Mexico’s history to settlers heading west in covered wagons.
+Get up-close to the famous inscriptions, nearly all of which are still perfectly legible through the years.

 These inscriptions are only half the story at this wonderful site; check out the ancient pueblo ruins of Atsinna on top of El Morro Rock!
 A moderate 1.8 mile loop trail begins from the visitor center and climbs to the rather stunningly situated ruins that still stand guard over this storied location.